kongr45gpen/gu-trainer/README.md

 License
 -------
-The map is licensed under [Creative Commons Attribution 3.0 Unported](http://creativecommons.org/licenses/by/3.0/).
+All the maps is licensed under [Creative Commons Attribution 3.0 Unported](http://creativecommons.org/licenses/by/3.0/).

 How to use
 ----------